-The Group recorded revenue of HK\$2,125.9 million for the FY2023, representing a decrease of approximately 26.2% from the year ended 31 December 2022 ("FY2022" or "Previous Year") as a combined result of (i) a decrease in revenue from the Marine Business segment by approximately HK\$285.5 million or 62.1% and (ii) a decrease in revenue from the General Construction Business segment by approximately HK\$467.9 million or 19.3%.
+The Group recorded revenue of HK\$1,631.3 million for the FY2024, representing a decrease of approximately 23.3% from the year ended 31 December 2023 ("FY2023") as a combined result of (i) a decrease in revenue from the Marine Business segment by approximately HK\$114.4 million or 65.7% and (ii) a decrease in revenue from the General Construction Business segment by approximately HK\$380.1 million or 19.5%.

-The underlying reasons for the reduction in revenue in both the Marine Business and General Construction Business segments are discussed in the Business Review section of this report, which also set out a breakdown of the Group's revenue from major projects and by geographic location.
+The underlying reasons for the reduction in revenue in both the Marine Business and General Construction Business segments are discussed in the Business Review section of this report.